Victor Cruz: 2011 season

+2012 season

+In Week 2 of the 2012 season, Cruz had 11 receptions for 179 receiving yards and one touchdown in the 41–34 victory over the Tampa Bay Buccaneers.
+In Week 4 against the Philadelphia Eagles, he had nine receptions for 109 yards and a touchdown in the 19–17 loss.
+In the following game, a 41–27 victory over the Cleveland Browns, he had three receiving touchdowns.
+In Week 7, against Washington, he had seven receptions for 131 yards and a touchdown in the 27–23 victory.
+In Week 14, against the New Orleans Saints, he had eight receptions for 121 yards and a touchdown in the 52–27 victory.
+Overall, Cruz finished with 86 receptions for 1,092 receiving yards and ten receiving touchdowns in 16 games and starts.
+He was named to the Pro Bowl for the 2012 season.
+He was ranked 58th by his fellow players on the NFL Top 100 Players of 2013.

 2013 season

 On June 14, 2013, Cruz signed his one-year, $2.879 million restricted free agent tender.

 On July 8, 2013, Cruz signed a five-year, $45.879 million total, contract extension.
 This made the total a six-year deal, including the free agent tender.
 Cruz suffered a heel bruise in an August 18 preseason game.
 Unlike center David Baas's injury, Cruz's heel bruise was deemed minimal in nature.
+In the Giants' regular season opener against the Dallas Cowboys, he had five receptions for 118 yards and three touchdowns in the 36–31 loss.
+In the following game against the Denver Broncos, he had eight receptions for 118 yards and a touchdown in the 41–23 loss.
+In Week 4, against the Kansas City Chiefs, he had ten receptions for 164 yards and a touchdown.
+In Week 11, against the Green Bay Packers, he had eight receptions for 110 yards in the 27–13 victory.
+He finished the 2013 season with 73 receptions for 998 receiving yards and four receiving touchdowns in 14 games.

 2014 season

 On October 12, 2014, against the Philadelphia Eagles, Cruz suffered a torn patellar tendon, prematurely ending his 2014 season.
-In six games of 2014, Cruz produced 337 receiving yards and a touchdown.
+In the 2014 season, Cruz produced 23 receptions for 337 receiving yards and a touchdown in six games.

 2015 season

-After a long rehab, Cruz gave an update informing the media he was not yet fully recovered but mostly there.
-Cruz returned to training camp in the summer of 2015, but unfortunately aggravated his calf.
+After a long rehab, Cruz gave an update informing the media he was not yet fully recovered.
+Cruz returned to training camp in the summer of 2015, but aggravated his calf.
 The aggravation of his calf further delayed his comeback.
-From Week 5, Cruz's return was pushed to play in Week 10 against the Patriots, but it was later announced that Cruz would undergo surgery on his left calf, and would miss the entire 2015 season.
+From Week 5, Cruz's return was pushed to play in Week 10 against the New England Patriots, but it was later announced that Cruz would undergo surgery on his left calf, and would miss the entire 2015 season.
 On November 17, 2015, he was placed on season-ending injured reserve.